speakeasy-sdks/clerk-sdk-php/docs/sdks/organizationinvitations/README.md

 The request body supports passing an optional `redirect_url` parameter for each invitation.
 When the invited user clicks the link to accept the invitation, they will be redirected to the provided URL.
 Use this parameter to implement a custom invitation acceptance flow.
-You must specify the ID of the user that will send the invitation with the `inviter_user_id` parameter.
+You can specify the ID of the user that will send the invitation with the `inviter_user_id` parameter.
 Each invitation can have a different inviter user.
 Inviter users must be members with administrator privileges in the organization.
 Only "admin" members can create organization invitations.